 Pick a product, scroll to Print Providers, and select one.
 Sort by Production time if speed matters or Price if margin matters.
 Click Start designing.

-Upload your PNG to the front (and back, if you have one).
+Upload your PNG to the front (and back if applicable).
 Use the mockup viewer to preview the print on different colors and body types.
 Click Save product.

 On the listing screen, write the title, description, and tags exactly as you want them to appear on Shopify.
-Set retail price (Printify shows a suggested margin — ignore it and use your own math).
+Set retail price using your own margin math — don't rely solely on Printify's suggested retail.
 Click Publish.
-Within five to ten minutes the listing appears in your Shopify catalog as a draft product.
+Within a few minutes the listing appears in your Shopify catalog as a draft product.

 Open the product in Shopify admin, double-check the title, description, images, and SEO fields, then change the status from Draft to Active.
 The product is now live and orderable.